Indian Cooking Spice Secrets

 My philosophy is to make food delicious and healthy, without compromise.

-Just yesterday I saw on the news that the majority of North Americans don’t eat their required daily servings (5) of vegetables.
+Just recently I saw on the news that the majority of North Americans don’t eat their required daily servings (5) of vegetables.
 They’re not getting the much needed health benefits from plant foods.
 Why?
 Because according to the report, people don’t like the taste of vegetables.
 I don’t get that…but hey, who am I to judge!

 So do you know what they are planning to do about it?
 How they are going to try to make vegetables taste better?
 Apparently, they have unraveled a genetic code that could lead to better tasting vegetables!
 To make kale or broccoli less bitter; brussels sprouts more appealing.
-I believe there could be huge consequences to tampering with Nature!
+I believe there could be huge consequences to tampering with nature!
 By altering their genetic profile and getting people to eat more vegetables, we may actually be eliminating some of their health benefits.
 So what’s the point?!
 We may not even realize the damage until 50 years from now!!

 There are ways to make vegetables taste better without genetically altering them.
 Of course your kids may not like boiled broccoli or kale salad.
 I get that.
 My kids never liked eating kale or spinach either.
 But now they willingly have it almost every day!
 And these are teenagers!!
 Do you want to know how?
 My green goddess smoothies!
 My older son said, “Mom how the heck do you make this green stuff taste so good”!

 Well… to a couple of generous handfuls of spinach and kale, I add a frozen banana, an orange, maybe a mango or some pineapple.
 I add almond milk, throw in a handful of walnuts or pumpkin seed, a scoop of protein powder…even a pinch of saffron!
 Next time, I change it up and use frozen berries with the leafy greens.
 This is just one example of how you can make food that’s “good for you” taste even better!

 So how do I do that with purely vegetarian meals, you might ask?